AVGP/Selenize/README.md

 ### Step 2: Setup the vhost

-Activate mod_rewrite, mod_dav and mod_dav_fs by running `a2enmod rewrite && a2enmod dav_fs`
+1. Activate mod_rewrite, mod_dav and mod_dav_fs by running `a2enmod rewrite && a2enmod dav_fs`
-Activating dav_fs will usually activate dav, too.
+2. Activating dav_fs will usually activate dav, too.
+3. Copy the Selenize/app/Config/selenize_vhost to your /etc/apache2/sites-enabled/ and adjust ServerName and ServerAlias.
+4. Restart Apache.

 ### Step 3: Setup the environment